SwedbankPay/developer.swedbankpay.com/payment-instruments/invoice/direct.md

 menu_order: 700
 ---

-{% include alert.html type="informative" icon="report_problem" header="Disclaimer"
+{% include alert.html type="informative" icon="report_problem" body="This
-body="Direct Invoice is about to be phased out.
-This section is only for merchants that currently have a contract with this integration." %}
+invoice integration has been phased out, due to Strong Costumer Authentication (SCA) being required by law.
+As we will not activate SCA for this integration option, it is no longer compliant." %}

 ## Invoice Direct implementation flow